 His diet emphasizes fruits, veggies, and whole grains.

-Medical experts describe McDougall’s diet plan as a fad diet with disadvantages like flatulence, limited food choice, and poor mineral absorption from excessive fiber.
+Medical experts describe McDougall’s diet plan as a fad diet with disadvantages like flatulence, limited food choices, and poor mineral absorption from the excessive fiber.

 Fill Up With Fiber

 Grains, soups, and salads are the primary components of his diet.
 If he feels hungry between meals.
 Foods that are low in fat and high in fiber make insulin work more effectively, so eating them is important.